JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

-You don't need to memorize all these commands.
-They're easy to find in the in-app help.
+You don't need to memorize ethese commands, because they're easy to find in the in-app help.
 Read this just to get a sense of what's possible.

 # What Hash is

-Hash is a language for reading and writing a `Rslt`.
+Hash is a language for writing and searching a `Rslt`.
 Even though a `Rslt` is more complex than a graph, Hash is simpler than common graph-writing languages (e.g. Turtle), and *way*,